janpaulpl/janpaulpl.github.io/index.md

 ---

 # About
-I'm an incoming CS PhD student in the [POPV research group](https://www.bu.edu/cs/research-groups/popv/) at Boston University coadvised by [Ankush Das](https://ankushdas.github.io) and [Marco Gaboardi](https://cs-people.bu.edu/gaboardi/).
+I'm an incoming CS PhD student in the [POPV research group](https://www.bu.edu/cs/research-groups/popv/) at Boston University co-advised by [Ankush Das](https://ankushdas.github.io) and [Marco Gaboardi](https://cs-people.bu.edu/gaboardi/).

 At one time, I did my undergraduate at Cornell University, where I studied computer science, mathematics, and analytical philosophy.
 I earned a degree in philosophy with a concentration in philosophy of mathematics, logic, and type theory.